- 3.1–4.7 in

 - 0.3–0.4 oz

-- Pacific Wrens sometimes roost communally in cold weather.
-In one case, 31 individuals were found together in a nest box in western Washington.
+- Pacific Wrens sometimes pile into nest boxes to stay warm when the weather turns cold.
+Thirty-one individuals were found together in one nest box in western Washington.

 - Clutch Size

 - White eggs with small pale to reddish brown spots concentrated on the larger end of the egg.